s0ders/go-semver-release/README.md

 $ go-semver-release --url ... --token ... --rules [PATH TO RULES]
 ```

-The program supports a dry-run mode that will only compute the next semantic version, if any, and will stop here without pushing any tag to the remote, dry-run is off by default:
+The program supports a dry-run mode that will only compute the next semantic version, if any, and will stop here without pushing any tag to the remote, dry-run is `false` by default:

 ```bash
 $ go-semver-release --url ... --token ... --dry-run true